Dopant-induced stabilization of three-dimensional charge order in cuprates

 Charge and spin stripe orders \cite{zhang2002competing,sachdev2003colloquium,vishik2018photoemission} are central to the physics of hole-doped cuprate superconductors.
 They appear as periodic modulations of charge density and spin orientation within the CuO$_2$ planes and have long been regarded as closely linked with superconductivity \cite{kivelson1998electronic,lee2006doping,chang2012direct,thampy2014rotated,ichikawa2000local,berg2009striped}.
 Stripe order is typically quasi-two-dimensional: correlations are strong in-plane ($a-b$ plane) but lose coherence from layer to layer out-of-plane ($c$ axis).
 X-ray and neutron scattering measurements find correlation lengths that can remain long in the $a$–$b$ directions yet are orders of magnitude shorter along the $c$ axis in cuprate systems \cite{tranquada1996neutron,comin2016resonant,fujita2011progress,vojta2009lattice,tranquada2020cuprate,j2006magnetic,ghiringhelli2012long,frano2020charge}.
 This pronounced anisotropy reflects the two-dimensional nature of the Cu $3d_{x^{2}-y^{2}}$ orbitals and the weak interlayer coupling in cuprates\cite{hussey1996classification,jin2025interlayer}.

 However, under certain conditions, cuprates can exhibit stable 3D charge-ordered states.
-In YBCO7, earlier routes to 3D charge order (CO) involved the application of magnetic fields \cite{gerber2015three, chang2016magnetic, jang2016ideal}, epitaxial strain in thin films \cite{bluschke2018stabilization}, uniaxial strain \cite{kim2018uniaxial, kim2021charge}, or optical pumping \cite{jang2022characterization}.
-Under these external influences, a relatively sharper 3D CO peak appears at integer L-values (reciprocal lattice points along $c$).
+In YBa$_2$Cu$_3$O$_7$ (YBCO7), earlier routes to 3D charge order (CO) involved the application of magnetic fields \cite{gerber2015three, chang2016magnetic, jang2016ideal}, epitaxial strain in thin films \cite{bluschke2018stabilization}, uniaxial strain \cite{kim2018uniaxial, kim2021charge}, or optical pumping \cite{jang2022characterization}.
+Under these external influences, a relatively sharp 3D CO peak appears at integer L-values (reciprocal lattice points along $c$).
 However, these 3D CO correlation lengths remain much shorter than typical structural $c$-axis correlation lengths in this compound.
-More recent work demonstrated that Pr substitution with a certain doping level (Pr$_{x+y}$Y$_{1-x}$Ba$_{2-y}$Cu$_3$O$_{7}$, with $x+y\approx0.3$) can very efficiently stabilize a highly correlated 3D charge-ordered state in YBCO7 with an unusually sharp CO diffraction peak, essentially limited only by the sharpness of the structural peak \cite{ruiz2022stabilization}.
+More recent work demonstrated that Pr substitution with a certain doping level (Pr$_{x+y}$Y$_{1-x}$Ba$_{2-y}$Cu$_3$O$_{7}$, with $x+y\approx0.3$) can very efficiently stabilize a highly correlated 3D charge-ordered state in YBCO7 with an extremely sharp CO diffraction peak with width limited only by the sharpness of the structural peak \cite{ruiz2022stabilization}.
 The Pr dopant therefore introduces a yet-unresolved mechanism that ``pins'' the CO phase between adjacent CuO$_2$ planes.

 Beyond electronic order, dopants themselves tend to self-organize.
 In YBCO7, oxygen atoms in the Cu–O chain layer form “Ortho-\textit{n}” phases in which oxygen atoms and vacancies arrange into superstructures with well-defined periodicities \cite{koblischka2021ba2cu3o7}.
 The Ortho-II phase, for instance, consists of alternating filled and empty Cu–O chains, producing a stripe-like dopant pattern \cite{zimmermann2003oxygen,yamani2004cu,liang2000preparation}.
 The more complex Ortho-III and Ortho-VIII phases realize distinct oxygen-vacancy patterns \cite{zimmermann2003oxygen,achkar2012distinct}.
 These ordered dopant superstructures can attain sizable correlation lengths \cite{ricci2013multiscale}.
 Not limited to the YBCO7 system, similar dopant ordering has also been observed in other cuprate families \cite{song2019visualization, zhang2022visualization, campbell2015long, zhang2022atomic}.